 Delaware Corporate Bylaws

-Delaware Corporate Bylaws are a comprehensive guide that outlines the rules, policies, and procedures governing your corporation.
-They serve as a roadmap for running your business, covering everything from how to conduct annual meetings to (if the time should come) dissolving the company.
+They serve as a road map for running your business, covering everything from how to conduct annual meetings to (if the time should come) dissolving the company.

-On this page, we’ll answer the following questions:
+On this page, we’ll cover the following:

 Corporate bylaws help ensure consistent procedures and practices for running your Delaware corporation.
 In fact, bylaws can be one of your most important business documents.
 Here’s why: